pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/facets-and-counts-text-search.md

 ## Observations

- * __SearchMeta Stage.__ The [$searchMeta](https://www.mongodb.com/docs/atlas/atlas-search/query-syntax/) stage is only available in aggregation pipelines run against an Atlas-based MongoDB database which leverages [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/).
-A `$searchMeta` stage must be the first stage of an aggregation pipeline, and [under the covers](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/#fts-architecture), it performs a text search operation against an externally synchronised Lucene full-text index.
+ * __Search Metadata Stage.__ The [$searchMeta](https://www.mongodb.com/docs/atlas/atlas-search/query-syntax/) stage is only available in aggregation pipelines run against an Atlas-based MongoDB database which leverages [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/).
+A `$searchMeta` stage must be the first stage of an aggregation pipeline, and [under the covers](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/#fts-architecture), it performs a text search operation against an internally synchronised Lucene full-text index.
 However, it is different from the `$search` operator used in the [earlier search example chapter](compound-text-search.md).
 Instead, you use `$searchMeta` to ask the system to return metadata about the text search you executed, such as the match count, rather than returning the search result records.
 The `$searchMeta` stage takes a `facet` option, which takes two options, `operator` and `facet`, which you use to define the text search criteria and categorise the results in groups.

  * __Date Range Filter.__ The pipeline uses a [$text](https://www.mongodb.com/docs/atlas/atlas-search/text/) operator for matching descriptions containing the term _fraud_.
-Additionally, the search criteria includes a [$range](https://www.mongodb.com/docs/atlas/atlas-search/return-stored-source/) operator.
+Additionally, the search criteria include a [$range](https://www.mongodb.com/docs/atlas/atlas-search/return-stored-source/) operator.
 The `$range` operator allows you to match records between two numbers or two dates.
 The example pipeline applies a date range, only including documents where each `datetime` field's value is _30-January-2022_.

- * __Facet Boundaries & Counts.__ The pipeline uses a `facet` _collector_ to group metadata results by date range boundaries.
+ * __Facet Boundaries.__ The pipeline uses a `facet` _collector_ to group metadata results by date range boundaries.
 Each boundary in the example defines a 6-hour period of the same specific day for a document's `datetime` field.
 A single pipeline can declare multiple facets; hence you give each facet a different name.
 The pipeline only defines one facet in this example, labelling it _fraudEnquiryPeriods_.
 When the pipeline executes, it returns the total count of matched documents and the count of matches in each facet grouping.
 There were no _fraud-related_ enquiries between midnight and 6am, indicating that perhaps the fraud department only requires "skeleton-staffing" for such periods.
 In contrast, the period between 6am and midday shows the highest number of fraud-related enquiries, suggesting the bank dedicates additional staff to those periods.

+ * __Faster Facet Counts.__ A faceted index is a special type of Lucence index optimised to compute counts of dataset classifications.
+An application can leverage the index to offload much of the work required to analyse facets ahead of time, thus avoiding some of the latency costs when invoking a [faceted search](https://en.wikipedia.org/wiki/Faceted_search) at runtime.
+Therefore use the Atlas faceted search capability if you are in a position to adopt [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/), rather than using MongoDB's general-purpose faceted search capability described in an [earlier example in this book](../trend-analysis/faceted-classifications.md).

+ * __Combining A Search Operation With Metadata.__ In this example, a pipeline uses `$searchMeta` to obtain metadata from a search (counts and facets).
+What if you also want the actual search results from running`$search` similar to the [previous example](./compound-text-search.md)?
+You could invoke two operations from your client application, one to retrieve the search results and one to retrieve the metadata results.
+However, Atlas Search provides a way of obtaining both aspects within a single aggregation.
+Instead of using a `$searchMeta` stage, you use a `$search` stage.
+The pipeline [automatically stores its metadata](https://www.mongodb.com/docs/atlas/atlas-search/facet/#search_meta-aggregation-variable) in the `$$SEARCH_META` variable, ready for you to access it via subsequent stages in the same pipeline.
+For example:

+     ```javascript
+     {"$set": {"mymetadata": "$$SEARCH_META"}}
+     ```